 With each mass shooting that takes place in America, the issue of gun violence becomes more urgent and more polarizing.
 To many students at the University of Oregon — which sits within a 200-mile radius of several mass shooting sites — it’s a problem that hits close to home.

-But it has affected few to the degree that it has Jenna Yuille, BA ’11.
+But it has affected few to the degree that it has Jenna (Yuille) Passalacqua, BA ’11.
 Her mother, Cindy Yuille, was killed in the 2012 Clackamas Town Center shooting.
-After the tragic event, the younger Yuille struggled to maintain focus in her life and career.
+After the tragic event, Passalacqua struggled to maintain focus in her life and career.
 Then she realized that her communication skills and background gave her the power to make a real difference as an advocate.

 How has your mother’s death altered the trajectory of your life?

 I was 23 years old when my mom was killed.
 I knew at the time it would impact my life in ways I never expected, but I had no idea how.
 Ultimately, I ended up jumping into an incredibly polarizing political scene and decided that I would use my skills and experience in communications and public relations to help reduce gun violence and improve gun safety in Oregon, and across the nation.
 I knew I couldn’t let my mom’s death be for nothing, so I did everything I could to make sure that if she couldn’t be here anymore, something good would come from it.
 I began testifying for gun safety bills in the Oregon legislature and co-founded a group called Gun Owners for Responsible Ownership to give hunters and gun owners a platform to speak out and educate others on the importance of gun safety.
 After two years (and three legislative sessions) of advocating for gun violence prevention in Oregon, the legislature finally passed a bill to require background checks on all gun sales.